-Consideration 4.
-The applicant shall prepare a noise study for approval by the Planning Board.
-The study shall specify the site and structural mitigation measures incorporated into the development to minimize noise intrusion and prevent noise levels from exceeding 65 dBA (Ldn) exterior and 45 dBA (Ldn) interior.
+"The residential building envelopes are conceptual in nature and may be shifted at the approval of the Specific DesignPlan when a noise study is approved by the Planning Board.
+The study shall specify the site and structural mitigation measures incorporated into the development to minimize noise intrusion and prevent noise levels exceeding 65 dBA (Ldn) exterior."